-Proposed congestion charges in Helsinki, Manchester, and Edinburgh were abandoned partially due to concerns around equity impacts and lack of intervention to mitigate them.34 Beyond the need to ensure an equitable transition, it is important to explain any mitigations planned to help with public acceptance.
+Proposed congestion charges in Helsinki, Manchester, and Edinburgh were abandoned partially due to concerns around equity impacts and lack of intervention to mitigate them.33 Beyond the need to ensure an equitable transition, it is important to explain any mitigations planned to help with public acceptance.

-As the select committee noted, people on low incomes would be disproportionately affected by a congestion charge, given it is a flat fee, as those on the lowest incomes spend proportionately more on transport costs than those on higher incomes.
+As the select committee noted, people on low incomes would be disproportionately affected by a congestion charge, given it is a flat fee, and those on the lowest incomes spend proportionately more on transport costs than those on higher incomes.
 It would be people with low incomes who would have to change their behaviour the most, because people with more disposable income would be able to pay the charge and continue using their cars.
-Researchers concluded that Gothenburg's scheme has the greatest negative impacts on
+Researchers concluded that Gothenburg's scheme has the greatest negative impacts on those with the lowest incomes because of the high use of private cars among that population.34